GoogleCloudPlatform/simple-anthos-installer/README.md

 # Create the EKS Cluster connected with GKE Connect(Hub) and ACM enabled.
 cd terragrunt/eks-aws
-terragrunt run-all apply ----terragrunt-non-interactive
+terragrunt run-all apply --terragrunt-non-interactive

 ```
-This will create 2 clusters named `gke-dev-01` and `remote-dev-$PROJECT_ID` in GKE and EKS respectively connected .
+This will create 2 clusters named `gke-dev-01` and `eks-dev-01` in GKE and EKS respectively connected to GKE Hub.

 <br/>
 <br/>